Future Electric Cars: 10 Things to Expect in 5 Years

 Charging stations aren’t even the only way to recharge with this tech-savvy SUV.
 Head out on a sunny day and let the solar roof panel provide electricity!
 This 2019 SUV is set to be released in Europe this fall with no word yet on an American launch.

 BMW iX3 Electric

 While it is too early to catch a glimpse of the BMW iX3 Electric just yet, reports are being circulated that it is planned to look just like the BMW X3 SUV.
-It will be available in two separate forms: the plug-in hybrid or a fully electric model.
+It will be available in two separate forms: the plug-in hybrid or a fully electric SUV model.

 The hybrid version is expected to have a pair of exhaust pipes and it will be powered by a 2.0-liter gas engine paired with an electric motor.
 These combined, you can expect to see close to 300 horsepower and exciting acceleration.
 The BMW iX3 will also come complete with four-wheel drive and should be able to travel 30 miles on electric alone.

-We have yet to get the full details on the fully electric model, but we are convinced it will be one of the best future electric cars available.
+We have yet to get the full details on the fully electric model, but we are convinced it will be one of the best future electric vehicles available.
 BMW is known for the sporty nature of their vehicles, so it is unlikely that this large car will be anything short of brisk.
 If plans pan out the way we think, we could be looking at a 0-60mph time of about five seconds with a driving range of 300 miles or more.